CYOU) and its Acquirer Sohu.com Limited (Nasdaq Ticker: SOHU) for Securities Violations

 Nationally Ranked Litigation Firm Labaton Sucharow LLP Files Securities Class Action Against Changyou.com Ltd. (Previous Ticker CYOU) and its Acquirer Sohu.com Limited (Nasdaq Ticker: SOHU) for Securities Violations

-Labaton Sucharow LLP (“Labaton Sucharow”) announces that on December 8, 2020, it filed a securities class action lawsuit on behalf of its client ODS Capital LLC (“ODS Capital”) against Changyou.com Limited (NYSE: CYOU) (“Changyou” or the “Company”) and certain of its executives, as well as its acquirer Sohu.com Limited (Nasdaq Ticker: SOHU) (collectively, “Defendants”).
+Labaton Sucharow LLP (“Labaton Sucharow”) has filed a securities class action lawsuit against Changyou.com Limited (NYSE: CYOU) (“Changyou” or the “Company”) and certain of its executives, as well as its acquirer Sohu.com Limited (Nasdaq Ticker: SOHU) (collectively, “Defendants”).
 The action asserts claims under Sections 10(b), 13(e), and 20(a) of the Securities Exchange Act of 1934, and U.S. Securities and Exchange Commission Rules 10b-5 and 13e-3 promulgated thereunder, on behalf of all former owners of Changyou stock and American Depositary Shares (“ADSs”) who sold shares, and were damaged thereby, during the period between February 14, 2020 and April 23, 2020 inclusive (the “Class Period”).

 On February 14, 2020, Changyou, Sohu.com Limited, Sohu.com (Game) Limited, and Changyou Merger Co.
 Limited jointly filed a Rule 13E-3 Transaction Statement under Section 13(e) of the Securities Exchange Act (the “Transaction Statement”).
 The Transaction Statement contained false and misleading information regarding the existence of dissenters’ rights (also known as appraisal rights) pursuant to Cayman Islands law.